rohanbaisantry/ai-project-manager/README.md

 ### How to contribute

 - Create a new branch off of `main`
+- commit normally and don't use the `--no-verify` flag so that the pre-commit hooks run properly and format your code.
 - Push your code to that branch
-- Format the code using [black](https://github.com/psf/black) (You can run the command `black .` at the root of the repository.)
 - Raise a PR against `main`
 - Complete the PR checklist.
-- Get it reviewed by one of the engineers
+- Get it reviewed
 - Upon approval of the PR, merge it.
-- Follow the deployment steps below to deploy if required.

 ### Setup the pre-commit hooks